An invisible environmental poison costs millions of lives

 A threat to health and education

-In low- and middle-income countries, over half of the children high levels of lead in the blood — above 800 million children globally — with serious consequences for their physical and cognitive development.
+In low- and middle-income countries, over half of the children have high levels of lead in their blood — above 800 million children globally — with serious consequences for their physical and cognitive development.
 Studies show that this may be the cause of as much as twenty percent of the learning gap between poor and rich countries.

 Lead is also a risk factor for death from cardiovascular disease.
 It contributes to the extremely high number who die.
-Overall, lead poisoning is estimated to cost the global economy over 1% in total value added every year, that is, more than ten thousand billion kroner — about twice the Norwegian GDP.
+Overall, lead poisoning is estimated to cost the global economy over 1% in total value added every year, that is, more than ten thousand billion NOK — about twice the Norwegian GDP.

 Lead, by the way, is just one of tens of thousands of pollutants that can be harmful to children.
 Air pollution, toxic pesticides, microplastics and other heavy metals such as mercury and cadmium also require attention and stringent measures.